zsteinkamp/steinkamp.us/pages/about.md

 I have developed a particular interest in maximizing joy and productivity in technical teams through developing innovative and sensible team and work structures.

 Outside of work, I enjoy [making music](/music), [software for other electronic musicians](/music-tools), and have recently been exploring the space of Filesystem Apps - take and keep ownership of your data without compromising experience.

+I plan on retiring soon (2024) and look forward to devoting focused energy on doing the best for myself, the people close to me, and my communities, absent the quest for a paycheck.

+Let's chat!

 [zack@steinkamp.us](mailto:zack@steinkamp.us)
 [https://steinkamp.us/](https://steinkamp.us)